UKHomeOfficeForms/hof/README.md

 ### Options

-- `views`: Location of the base views relative to the root of your project.
+- `views`: Location of the common views relative to the root of your project.
   - Will not error if it can't find any views in the root of your project.
   - Looks for views - optionally set in your [route options](#route-options).
   - Always loads views from [hof-template-partials.views](https://github.com/UKHomeOfficeForms/hof-template-partials/tree/master/views).
-  - Views extend like so, where route-views are the most specific: `hot-template-partials -> your-common-views -> your-route-views`
+  - Views extend like so, where route-views are the most specific: `hof-template-partials -> your-common-views -> your-route-views`.
 - `fields`: Location of the common fields relative to the root of your project.
-Defaults to `__dirname + '/fields'`.
-  - Will not error if it can't find any views in the root of your project.
+  - Does not error if not set, as long as `fields` are set for the route.
+  - [Route level `fields`](#route-options) will override common `fields`.
 - `translations`: Location of the common translations relative to the root of your project.
 Defaults to `./translations`.
 - `middleware`: An optional array of middleware functions to add to the application middleware pipeline.
 - `baseController`: The base controller for all routes and steps.
 Defaults to [HOF-controllers.base](https://github.com/UKHomeOfficeForms/hof-controllers/blob/master/lib/base-controller.js).